-Product revenue increased for the three months ended October 31, 2016 compared to the three months ended October 31, 2015, driven by increased demand for our higher end appliances.
-The change in product revenue due to changes in pricing was not significant.
+Product revenue increased for the six months ended January 31, 2017 compared to the six months ended January 31, 2016 due to increased demand for our higher-end appliances.

 Subscription and Support Revenue

 Subscription and support revenue is derived primarily from sales of our subscription and support offerings.
 Our contractual subscription and support terms are typically one to five years.
 We recognize revenue from subscriptions and support over the contractual service period.
 As a percentage of total revenue, we expect our subscription and support revenue to vary from quarter to quarter and increase over the long term as we introduce new subscriptions, renew existing subscription and support contracts, and expand our installed end-customer base.
 Prior to fiscal 2017, subscription and support revenue was referred to as services revenue, however, the composition of subscription and support revenue has not been modified.